Kate Gould, Middle East Specialist, Friends Committee on National Legislation:

 - Collaborate with other peace groups

-- Seven MPP members from across the state went to Washington DC to meet with 9 out of 10 Minnesota members of Congress or their foreign policy aides.
-We explored our differences on key foreign policy issues such as military budget, nuclear disarmament, and support for ongoing negotiations on Iran’s nuclear program.
-The team had lengthy second meetings with both Senators’ staff.
+- MPP members from across the state traveled to D.C. to meet with our Members of Congress and their Foreign Policy Aides.
+We explored our differences on key foreign policy issues such as nuclear disarmament, Israel’s occupation of Palestine, the military budget and tensions with other world powers.